cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_cli.md

                                       in same folders as test scenarios.
-                                      Can be absolute or relative to the root folder -G,--copy-reports-to-report-folder   Copy sonar qube reports to the report folder root.
+                                      Can be absolute or relative to the root folder -G,--copy-reports-to-report-folder   Copy sonar qSbe reports to the report folder root.
 Requires the
-                                      reportFolder to be set -h,--halt-at-failure                 Halt the execution when first test scenario fails -help                                print this message -p,--password <arg>                  tso password -r,--root-folder <arg>               Optional path to the folder containing the root of all source.
+                                      reportFolder to be set -h,--halt-at-failure                 Halt the execution when first test scenario fails -help                                print this message -l,--launcher <arg>                  Optional Launcher where the CLI is called from.
+Used for creating
+                                      corrrect zAdviser events.
+C=CLI
+                                      (Default), J=Jenkins, X=XebiaLabs
+ -p,--password <arg>                  tso password -r,--root-folder <arg>               Optional path to the folder
+                                      containing the root of all source.